tbrowne5/crisprHAL/README.md

 If you wish to validate the training of a model, follow parts 4 to 5.

 As this repository contains the most up-to-date models, if you wish to test a model from a specific paper, please use the paper-specific repository link listed above.
+Additionally, if you wish to simply obtain predictions, you can do so easily through the [crisprHAL website](https://crisprHAL.streamlit.app).

 ## Sections of this guide: